50 ways food has changed in the last 50 years

 America goes organic

-Known as the father of organic farming, J. I. Rodale coined the term “organic” in the 1940s to describe crops that were raised without chemical pesticides or fertilizers.
+Known as the father of organic farming, J. I. Rodale coined the term "organic" in the 1940s to describe crops raised without chemical pesticides or fertilizers.
 In the 1970s, organic farming began to catch on as Americans became more health conscious and concerned with pollution and other environmental degradation.
 The last 50 years (and the last two decades in particular) have come with a meteoric rise in the organic trend.
-Organic food sales more than doubled from less than $20 billion in 2006 to more than $40 billion in 2015.
+Organic food sales doubled from less than $20 billion in 2006 to more than $40 billion in 2015.

 From protein powders and workout-recovery aids to weight gainers and creatine, more than half of all Americans have taken a dietary supplement in the last 30 days.
 The supplement industry is booming, more than doubling from $17.2 billion in 2000 to $36.1 billion in 2017, thanks in part to the massive success of stores like GNC and relentless industry marketing.

-The popularity of supplements can be traced to 1976 and the passage of the Vitamins and Minerals Amendment, which altered early 20th-century legislation, removed power from the FDA to regulate dietary supplements and gave producers nearly free reign to peddle their potions to the masses.
+The popularity of supplements can be traced to 1976 and the passage of the Vitamins and Minerals Amendment, which altered early 20th-century legislation, removed power from the FDA to regulate dietary supplements, and gave producers nearly free reign to peddle their potions to the masses.

 The microwave changes history

 Few inventions in recent history have impacted food more thoroughly than the microwave oven, which first emerged a little more than 50 years ago in 1967.
 By the 1970s, companies began making and advertising microwave-specific foods, and by the 1980s, microwaves were the rule, not the exception, in the American home.
-Microwaves took the chore out of cooking, particularly for small, quick meals, not to mention the re-heating of leftovers, by eliminating the need for heat and multiple pots and pans while saving at-home chefs countless hours in the kitchen.
+Microwaves took the chore out of cooking, particularly for small, quick meals, not to mention the reheating of leftovers, by eliminating the need for heat and multiple pots and pans while saving at-home chefs countless hours in the kitchen.